Design World

 California’s proposed rules must still undergo a 15-day public comment period, which could result in further changes, and then a protracted review by other state attorneys.
 Department of Motor Vehicles attorney Brian Soublet told reporters that the rules should be final before June, if not before.

-Filed Under: Industry regulations, Automotive
+Filed Under: Automotive, Industry regulations + certifications

 Design World Digital Edition